How to Avoid Having an Ugly Website

 I considered leaving a bunch of blank space here so you would have to scroll down and waste your time to prove my point, but I decided to make you read this sentence instead.

-Here is the worst case scenario: You have a consumer who is ready to buy from your online shop, they start gathering up products into their cart, then they get fed up with waiting and instead buy from your competitor.
+Here is the worst case scenario: You have a patient who is ready to buy a membership from your website, they go to check out, and then they get fed up with waiting and instead buy from your competitor.
 Want to avoid the tragedy?
 Keep it fast!